Military comeback a distant dream for Afghan Taliban

 "There are fighters who had suffered losses, lost their family members in fighting and became homeless who want a peaceful solution to the long war," said a Taliban commander who identified himself by his codename, Qari Baryal.

-Afghanistan's fate after 2014 may depend on how neighboring Pakistan views the Taliban, with which it has historical ties.
+Afghanistan's fate after 2014 may depend on how neighbouring Pakistan views the Taliban, with which it has historical ties.

 The NATO report said Pakistani intelligence was supporting the Taliban, an allegation Islamabad denied.